-Chris North is a professor of computer science at Virginia Tech.
+Chris North is a professor in the Department of Computer Science at Virginia Tech.
 He is the associate director of the Discovery Analytics Center and leads the Visual Analytics research group.
 He is the principal architect of the GigaPixel Display Laboratory, one of the most advanced display and interaction facilities in the world.
 He also works with Virginia Tech’s Center for Human-Computer Interaction and Hume Center for National Security, and is a member of the Department of Homeland Security-supported VACCINE Visual Analytics Center of Excellence.

 He has served as general co-chair of IEEE VisWeek 2009, and as papers chair of the IEEE Information Visualization (InfoVis) and IEEE Visual Analytics Science and Technology (VAST) Conferences.
 He has served on the editorial boards of IEEE Transactions on Visualization and Computer Graphics (TVCG), the Information Visualization journal, and Foundations and Trends in HCI.